 Advertisements for smoking appeared in newspapers and magazines, on billboards and at the movies.
 This advertising, along with examples of glamorous movie stars who smoked, targeted women, the growing market.

 At first advertisements promoted the view that women should smoke for leisure – at parties and dances.
 Eventually the slogan of Player’s cigarettes was, ‘Whatever the occasion’, while another brand’s slogan was, ‘It’s always time for a Capstan’.

-The National Tobacco Company promoted American-style cigarettes and pushed the value of Virginian tobacco with such brand names as ‘Bears’ and ‘Craven “A”’.
+The National Tobacco Company promoted American-style cigarettes and pushed the quality of Virginian tobacco with brand names such as ‘Bears’ and ‘Craven “A”’.
 The British-based firm W.D. & H.O.
 Wills drew on imperial associations with their ‘Army Club’ and ‘Three Castles’ brands.
 New Zealand leaf used for roll-your-owns or pipes was patriotically marketed as the ‘Silver Fern’ brand.
 Companies also used gimmicks such as collectable cigarette cards of football heroes.

 Barbers made selling tobacco products a central part of their business, while ashtrays were required for all social situations.
-There were four or five smoking carriages on trains for every one non-smoking carriage.
+There were four or five smoking carriages on trains for every non-smoking carriage.

 During the 1940s and 1950s isolated articles discussed health problems caused by smoking.
 In 1962 a UK Royal College of Physicians report emphasised health damage by smoking, and two years later the US Surgeon General’s report linked smoking to heart disease, lung cancer and other medical problems.

 The evidence mounted in New Zealand.
 Deaths from lung cancer per 100,000 men aged 35 to 64 rose from 10.8 in 1940 to 70 in 1977.
 For women the figure rose from 1.8 per 100,000 in 1940 to 27.2 in 1985.